Good Luck Finding Your Way Out of These Elaborate Corn Mazes

 Sherman Farms, Center Conway, New Hampshire

 The Maize at Sherman Farm has 12 acres of designed pathways to confound even those with the best sense of direction.
 There’s more to find than just corn here, though.
 You can play games including a Farm Scene Treasure Hunt, Monster Mystery, and Cornundrums (corny riddles to solve).
 There are three phases in the Maize, one for every ability.
-For 2022, an interactive GPS map can help you to find your way.
+There's even a new, interactive GPS map to help you to find your way.

 Lowe Family Farmstead, Kuna, Idaho

-Right outside of Boise, the Lowe Family Farmstead’s annual corn creation is a MAiZE unto its own.
-Each year, the family announces a new design, and the 2022 version is known as “Legendary.”
-Carved into 18 acres of corn and split into two phases, this year’s design is fully Idaho-inspired, with mountains, pines, and… you know, bigfoot.
+Right outside of Boise, the Lowe Family Farmstead’s annual corn creation is a "MAiZE" unto its own.
+Each year, the family announces a new design, and the 2023 version is called “Land That I Love.”
+Carved into 183 acres of corn and split into two phases, this year’s design is fully Americana, with a flag of the United States.
 There’s a mini maze for children set in the same cornfield, but much shorter and easier to navigate.

 Conner Prairie, Fishers, Indiana

 This Smithsonian-affiliated interactive history path is marking fall 2023 with a 22,160-foot maze featuring three different adventure paths catering to maze-goers of all ages.
 You can watch a scintillating teaser on YouTube of its making.
 In the first option, visitors’ wits can be put to the test with a puzzle maze that takes up to an hour or more to complete.
 The Kids’ Maze is a shorter path for young ones.
 And lastly, the after-dark Haunted Maze draws inspiration from the region’s ghost stories and legends.
 There’s also a Headless Horseman experience that’s open throughout October.